Guest Post by Valerie A. Gettings, CNHP

 - Fall in love with the curriculum.
 Whatever program you decided to attend, make sure you fall in love with the curriculum, and that it will enable you to reach your desired end-goal.

-Valerie A. Kremer, CNHP, is a second year naturopathic medical student at the Canadian College of Naturopathic Medicine, Toronto, ON, Canada.
+Valerie A. Gettings, CNHP, is a third year naturopathic medical student at the Canadian College of Naturopathic Medicine, Toronto, ON, Canada.
 She is also a traditional naturopathic doctor graduate from Trinity School of Natural Health.
 Prior to her path in naturopathic medicine, Valerie was a public affairs specialist and director for community outreach for U.S. Navy Medicine.
 Valerie received her B.A. in public communication and international relations from American University, Washington, D.C.

 Learn More About Becoming a Naturopathic Doctor